Cache What Lasts: Token Retention for Memory-Bounded KV Cache in LLMs: Additional Experiments

 \revise{\textbf{Comparison to a query-agnostic baseline.} We provide a comparison to KeyDiff~\citep{park2025keydiff}, a query-agnostic baseline that only considers a key diversity for eviction.
 The result in Figure~\ref{fig:keydiff} shows that the performance of KeyDiff is significantly worse than that of other baselines.
 Note that R-KV can be considered as a generalization of KeyDiff since it considers both key diversity and attention scores for eviction heuristics. }

 \textbf{Results on LongProc.} Table~\ref{tab:longproc_full} reports KV-eviction results on long procedure–generation tasks.
-Across tasks and budgets, \textsc{TRIM-KV} achieves the best performance, and it even surpasses the full-cache baseline on \textsc{Countdown} (0.5K/2K) and \textsc{HTML to TSV} (0.5K).
+Across tasks and budgets, \textsc{TRIM-KV} achieves the best performance, and it even surpasses the full-cache baseline on \textsc{Countdown} (0.5K/2K).
 Under tighter memory budgets, its margin over heuristic baselines widens.